 Dr Tanefa Apekey

-Dr Tanefa Apekey is a Senior Lecturer in Nutrition at the Leeds Beckett School of Clinical & Applied Sciences and a Registered Nutritionist (Public Health).
+Dr Tanefa Apekey is a Senior Lecturer in Nutrition at the Leeds Beckett School of Health and a Registered Nutritionist (Public Health).
 She worked previously as a Postdoctoral Researcher at the University of Leeds and Lecturer/Senior Lecturer at Leeds Trinity University.

 Tanefa’s current research focuses on the development of novel, reliable and comprehensive nutrient composition data for popular multi-ethnic foods in the UK.
 She has produced a new nutrient composition data of popularly consumed traditional West and North Africa and Caribbean foods in UK.
 This new data will be added to the UK nutrient database.
 As part of her research programme on migrant health, this new nutrient database will be used to develop culturally acceptable education programmes on choosing healthy diets and as well as interventions to reduce inequalities in nutrition related disorders in UK migrants.